nytimes/kyt/README.md

 See our [CLI docs](/cli) for further details.

 ## Conventions
-kyt follows several conventions for directory structure.
+kyt follows a few simple conventions for directory structure.
 If you're setting up a new project, see details [here](/conventions.md).

 ## Configuration